Hotel de Paree: Related publications

-Paperback Novel
+Paperback novel

-In 1959, Gold Medal Books published Sundance as by "Richard Telfair" (pseudonym of Richard Jessup), an original novel based on the series.
+In 1959, Gold Medal Books published Sundance by Richard Telfair, an original novel based on the series.
+An article in The New York Times said, "The book is cobbled together in much the same lackadaisical fashion as other Telfair Westerns."

-Comic Book
+Comic book

 A single issue featuring an original story written by Gaylord Du Bois appeared in Dell's Four Color series (#1126).